 • When did you last sing to yourself or to someone else?

 • Do you have a secret hunch about how you will die?

 • If you could change anything about the way you were raised, what would it be?

 • If you could wake up tomorrow having gained any one quality or ability, what would it be?

-Here is a link to the full list of questions that was used by the researchers.
+Here is a link to the full list of instructions and questions that was used by the researchers.